MyCryptoHQ/knowledge-base-content/how-to/ens/setting-the-resolver-for-an-ens-name.md

 1. Go to the contracts tab.
 2. Choose ENS - Registry: 0x314159265dD8dbb310642f98f50C066173C1259b.
 Click `"Access"`.
 3. Select `setResolver`.
-4. Find your name on etherscan.io and copy the namehash.
+4. Go to mycrypto.com/ens and search for the ens name you wish to resolve to grab your namehash.
 5. Enter the namehash of your name under `node (bytes32)`.
 6. Enter the Public Resolver Address under `resolver (address)`: `0x5FfC014343cd971B7eb70732021E26C35B744cc4`
 7. Unlock the owner's account.